 Know the Law

-Under the Affordable Care Act there should be NO copay, no deductible for any FDA approved method of birth control - this includes the copper IUD, Ella, and Plan B and its generics (though harder to get for Plan B and generics because they are over the counter).
-If you have any problems getting it covered for NO copay, no deductible, contact https://nwlc.org/coverher/ and they will fight for you.
-National Women’s Law Center is a great advocacy organization.
+Under the Affordable Care Act there should be no copay and no deductible for any FDA approved method of birth control – this includes the copper IUD, Ella, and Plan B and its generics (though it’s harder to get for Plan B and generics because they are over the counter).
+If you have any problems getting it covered for NO copay, no deductible, contact the National Women’s Law Center for help.

 Here’s our video on EC

-1 When I gave lectures to Stanford internal medicine residents last year, only 1 out of 30 resident physicians knew about the copper IUD and Ella and that they work better than Plan B and its generic equivalents.
+1 When I gave lectures to Stanford internal medicine residents in 2018, only 1 out of 60 resident physicians knew about the copper IUD and Ella and that they work better than Plan B and its generic equivalents.
 When I give lectures to doctors, most don’t know about Ella and the latest research about EC.

 2 Festin MP, Peregoudov A, Seuc A, Kiarie J, Temmerman M. Effect of BMI and body weight on pregnancy rates with LNG as emergency contraception: analysis of four WHO HRP studies.
 Contraception.
 2017;95:50-4.